maxjeffwell/full-stack-capstone-client/README.md

 ___________________________________________________
 Relevant source code to key parts of educationELLy can be found in the following places:

-action creators and ajax request to backend api - 'client/src/actions/index.js'
+Action creators and ajax request to backend api - 'client/src/actions/index.js'

-data layer control for redux - 'client/src/index.js'
+Data layer control for redux - 'client/src/index.js'

 JWT strategies and Passport Authentication - 'server/services/passport.js'